sebastienmichaud/automating-aws-with-python/README.md

-# automating-aws-with-python
+# automating aws with python
-repository for automating AWS with Python course
+repository for the A cloud guru *automating AWS with Python course*